 By Lee Coppola

-Lee Coppola is the retired dean of the Russell J. Jandoli School of Journalism at St. Bonaventure University.
+Lee Coppola is former dean of the Jandoli School of Communication at St. Bonaventure University.